Improving Automated Driving through POMDP Planning with Human Internal States: Solution Approaches

-\item \textbf{Assume normal behavior}: The first approach uses MCTS-DPW to solve an MDP assuming that all drivers act with identical ``normal'' internal state (see \cref{tab:modelparams}). \item \textbf{Model all uncertainty as aleatory uncertainty (Naive MDP)}: This approach uses MCTS-DPW to plan as if all uncertainty is simply aleatory uncertainty, that is, as if the problem were an MDP with a state consisting only of the physical state and the internal states were random variables, independent at each timestep, distributed according to the internal state distribution $\Beh$.
+Five approximate planning variations were used.
+They are enumerated below and illustrated in \cref{fig:approaches}. \begin{enumerate}[wide] \item \textbf{Assume normal behavior}: The first approach uses MCTS-DPW to solve an MDP assuming that all drivers act with identical ``normal'' internal state (see \cref{tab:modelparams}). \item \textbf{Model all uncertainty as aleatoric uncertainty (Naive MDP)}: This approach uses MCTS-DPW to plan as if all uncertainty is simply aleatoric uncertainty, that is, as if the problem were an MDP with a state consisting only of the physical state and the internal states were random variables, independent at each timestep, distributed according to the internal state distribution $\Beh$.
 This model would be the result of fitting a Markov model with only the physical state based on data from all drivers.

 \item \textbf{Mean state MDP (MSM)}: In this approach, a particle filter is used to maintain a belief distribution over the driver internal states.
 At each timestep MCTS-DPW is used to solve the fully observable MDP using the mean internal state values $E_{s \sim b}[s]$.
-This approach is sometimes referred to as certainty equivalence control.
-In this approach, MCTS seeks to approximate the following policy:
+This approach is sometimes called certainty equivalence control~\cite{mania2019certainty}.
+Here MCTS approximates the policy

 \item \textbf{QMDP}: The QMDP approximation is based on an algorithm proposed by \citet{littman1995learning} that uses value iteration to find the $Q_\text{MDP}$ values (\cref{eq:qmdp}) for a POMDP and then takes the action that maximizes the expected $Q_\text{MDP}$ value for the belief.
 In this work, the $Q_\text{MDP}$ values are estimated through MCTS-DPW instead of value iteration.
 The expected $Q_\text{MDP}$ value for a belief action pair is